animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 When my self consciousness returned and I started periodically wearing a hat, the older-Sarah woman copied the look and started also wearing a hat when I did.

 As if the Tayler time period wasn’t synchronistic enough, it coincided with this miraculous hair regrowth.

+- The Bar Mitzvah hospitalization had given me a lot of junk food and I was eating lots of sweets after, as well, still on the dietary momentum from that hospitalization, even chocolate-chip cookies and cakes and things like that, somewhat addictively.
+But then I resumed strict discipline and a steak-primarily diet maybe a month or so after.
+I think steak/salmon-only.
+Amazingly, my eczema didn't return during the Bar Mitzvah hospitalization or after.
+Eczema was teh reason I couldn't visit Tayler, though I wnated to, but at that point Tayler was seeing other guys, not to mention still living, as I'd learned, with her ex-boyfriend, not the bald Jewish husband.
+- I even fasted during Tayler, before the Bar Mitzvah hospitalization, before my hair grew back, so strict discipline wasn't what caused it to fall out in December.
+It was a prolonged fast, about 7 days.
+I did 3 prolonged fasts in my life.
+Only that one corresponded (later) with hair regrowth.
+During that period, before my hair regrowth and during Tayler and before the Bar Mitzvah hospitalization, I was only doing steak/salmon-only diet, strictly.
+That was the recurrence where my head fully grew back hair completely (TO DO: link to photo of me).

 [In the next hospitalization, in the geriatric unit](#geriatric-unit-hospitalization), there was another guy my age.
 I sat with him every day towards my last days there at the window.
 He and I talked.
 I described Tayler to him in vague terms.
 We were talking about deep things, really deep things.
 I told him about my self consciousness about my hair, since chunks of it were falling out again in that geriatric unit, and he said he couldn’t even tell anything was bald.
 I think he even had some balding that he showed me, and said that he loses hair all the time, that my hair looked good, and not to worry.
 In other words, my hair had fully grown back, enough to pass the eye test of a guy sitting right next to me.